sandeep99/RedVsBlue/ReadMe.txt

-This is a multi loaction iPhone game.
+This is a Multi-Player Location iPhone game.